 We flew into Christchurch on the Friday night to play tourists there before driving to Hanmer Springs, Kaikoura and finally Picton to catch the Interislander ferry back to Wellington.

 More than four years since I wrote this post I couldn’t believe the mess Christchurch’s CBD was still in.

-Amongst the building sites, funky street art, food trucks, rubble and empty lots there are gems like C1 Espresso, 185 Empty Chairs (a memorial to those lost in the February 2011 earthquake), RE:START Mall, The Cardboard Cathedral and the remains of the Christchurch Cathedral and square.
+Amongst the building sites, funky street art, food trucks, rubble and empty lots there are gems of Christchurch’s resilience like C1 Espresso, RE:START Mall, The Cardboard Cathedral and the remains of the Christchurch Cathedral and square.

 The highlight of Hanmer Springs is the Hot Pools.
 It was busy even at opening time on a crisp June morning where it was still only 2 degrees at 10am out of the pools.
 Freezing if you’re stuck in the line for the lockers.